Detectability and Template Distinguishability of the Dark Ages 21 cm Global Signal with Wide and Sparse Frequency Coverage: Method

 Designing instruments optimized for observing the Dark Ages is challenging because of the large frequency dynamic range.
 Thus, non-optimized instruments may have low radiation efficiency.
 To reduce systematics, it can be useful to introduce an attenuator between an antenna and a receiver \cite{2017ApJ...835...49M,2024MNRAS.530.4125M} while the attenuator adds noise.
-Here, we allow the receiver noise temperature, including attenuator noise, to be as high as 3000\,K, which is the same level as the foreground power at 50\,MHz.
+Here, we allow the receiver noise temperature, including attenuator noise, to be as high as 600\,K, which is motivated by \cite{2025NatSR..1534335L}.

 Combining the foreground and instrumental noise, the thermal-noise level is then given by $\sigma = (T_{\rm sky} + T_{\rm rec}) / \sqrt{\Delta t\,\Delta \nu}$, where the sky temperature is $T_{\rm sky}=f_{\rm t}$, the receiver noise is $T_{\rm rec}$, $\Delta t$ is the integration time per channel, and the channel width is $\Delta \nu = 1\,\rm MHz$.